jankotek/mapdb-site/_posts/2017-06-02-mmap_files_alloc_and_jvm_crash.md

 So this could be a new way to write append-only files such as Write Ahead Log.

-## Truncated mmap files
+## MMap beond end of file

 Here is solution to another problem: how to increase size of mmaped `ByteBuffer`, if the underlying file expands, but buffers are fixed size?
 MapDB maps file in 1MB increments, but that is very slow and requires too many resources (file handles).

 Solution is very simple, and works pretty well on Linux.
-We mmap beyond the end of file:
+Let's mmap beyond the end of file:

 * create empty file
 * open writable `FileChannel` for this file